Dictionary » Positive Words » Overwhelming – Meaning, Definition, Synonyms and Antonyms

 8.Is “overwhelming” the same as “overpowering”?

-They are similar, but “overwhelming” often includes an emotional or psychological aspect, while “overpowering” can be more physical or forceful.
+They are similar, but “overwhelming” often includes an emotional, mental, or psychological effect, while “overpowering” can sound more physical or force-driven.

 Explore more O words